 Survey Locker (Annex North)

 This locker houses an impressive collection of state-of-the-art equipment for making linear and angular measurements as well as locating points with a high degree of accuracy.
 Included are ten automatic levels, ten theodolites, five total stations with internal data collectors, one electronic digital level, one laser level, and two global positioning systems with multiple receivers.
-Students in the civil, construction, and environmental programs are introduced to the theory of measurement in lecture and gain practical experience by using the instruments in lab.
+Students in the civil engineering, civil engineering technology, and construction management programs are introduced to the theory of measurement in lecture and gain practical experience by using the instruments in lab.
 Surveying is done on and around the campus.

 Thermodynamics Laboratory (Rubenstein 005)